Malcolm Butler: New England Patriots (second stint)

 Butler signed a two-year contract to return to the Patriots on March 24, 2022, coming out of retirement.
 He was placed on injured reserve on August 16 and was released nine days later.

 Retirement

 Butler announced his retirement from professional football on March 9, 2024.

 Legal issues

-Police and court records show the recently retired NFL star was arrested in North Providence, Rhode Island, on March 16, 2024, and charged March 21 with one count of driving under the influence.
+Butler was arrested in North Providence, Rhode Island on March 16, 2024, and charged with one count of driving under the influence five days later.
 The arresting officer reported that he had observed a "strong odor of alcoholic beverage coming from his breath."
 According to the police report, Butler was also "sweating profusely" and had "extremely slurred and delayed speech along with severely bloodshot watery eyes."
 When asked if he had been drinking, Butler replied "Just take me to jail" and refused to take either a field sobriety test or breathalyzer.